The Best of Everything

 April 10.
 Christina Crawford receives a last letter from Joan, a belated "thank you" for sending her a birthday card the month before.

-May 10.
+May 10 (Tuesday).
 Joan Crawford dies in her New York City apartment.
-The coroner lists the cause as "acute coronary occlusion."
+The death certificate lists the cause as "cardiac arrest" and the official time of death as 10am.

 May 16.
 A New York memorial service is held for Joan at All Soul's Unitarian Church on Lexington Avenue.